Dispute Credit Report Errors

 You have rights when it comes to what is being reported about you on a credit report.
 SmithMarco, P.C. has over 30 years of combined experience practicing law protecting the rights of consumers around the country.
-Contact us for a free case review to determine if your Fair Credit Reporting Act rights were violated.
+If you find credit report errors on your credit report, Contact us for a free case review to determine if your Fair Credit Reporting Act rights were violated.

 Credit reporting agencies, or what are commonly referred to as credit bureaus, have been known to report inaccurate information on credit reports.
 Often times, this inaccurate information can lead to loss of credit by either a denied application, or by a current creditor closing or reducing a line of credit.
 You are not stuck with this information on your report.
 The Fair Credit Reporting Act (FCRA) gives consumers the right to dispute a credit report and demand a prompt and reasonable investigation into the inaccuracy.